 In the upper mid-range price point, the Sennheiser RS 175 RF Wireless are the best wireless headphones for TV.
 They're part of the same lineup as the Sennheiser RS 195 RF Wireless and offer similar performance at a lower price.
 Like the RS 195 RF headphones, their bass-heavy sound profile can make action-packed movies and shows seem more immersive.
 Their receiver dock easily connects to your TV and provides a low latency connection, so your audio and visuals don't fall out of sync.
 Compared to their pricier sibling, they aren't as sturdy and are missing a few extra features, including the RS 195 RF's 'Personal Hearing' profiles.
 Fortunately, their control scheme is easy to use, and they have a physical button on one ear cup that you can use to add more bass or activate surround sound.

 While they can't passively isolate you from the level of ambient noise found during a commute, they can cut out a fair amount of noise at home, like background conversation, which is nice when you're watching a movie in a shared space.
 Their rechargeable AAA batteries provide about 24 hours of continuous playback but take more than eight hours to recharge, which can be a problem if you forget to charge them overnight.
 You don't have the option of using them wired if the battery is dead.
-Their sound is more dependent on their fit and positioning on your head than the RS 195 RF, so adjusting them is important to get a consistent sound.
+Their sound depends more on their fit and positioning on your head than the RS 195 RF, so adjusting them is important to get a consistent sound.
 However, you may notice a drop in bass if you have thick hair or wear glasses.

-The Sennheiser PXC 550-II Wireless are the best Bluetooth headphones for TV we've tested.
-Although Bluetooth headphones like the Sony WH-CH710N Wireless tend to have high audio lag, one way of countering this issue is using a different Bluetooth codec than the standard SBC.
+The Shure AONIC 50 Wireless are the best Bluetooth headphones for TV we've tested.
+Although Bluetooth headphones tend to have high audio lag, one way of countering this issue is using a different Bluetooth codec than the standard SBC.
 Not all headphones have additional codec support, though.
-Enter the PXC 550-II: they support aptX-LL, a low latency codec that helps ensure that your audio and visuals stay in sync while watching your favorite shows.
-However, you'll need to ensure you have a Bluetooth adapter or transmitter that supports this codec.
-They have over 21 hours of continuous battery life, and you can use them while charging, which is handy in a pinch.
+Enter the Shure: they support aptX-LL, a low latency codec that helps ensure your audio and visuals stay in sync while watching your favorite shows.
+However, you'll need to ensure you have a Bluetooth adapter or transmitter that supports it.

 Jan 25, 2023: We've replaced the Astro A50 with the Sennheiser RS 175 RF Wireless and made the Sony WH-CH710N Wireless.
 Text overhaul for clarity and flow.